-- A participating enterprise may deploy a Patient Identifier Cross-Referencing (PIX) Manager to cross-map Patient ID in the local domain to Patient ID in XAD domain.
-In such cases, the Cross Reference Manager will interact with the Affinity Domain Patient Identity Source. - Document sources and consumers are required to obtain a normalized XAD patient ID.
+A participating enterprise may deploy a Patient Identifier Cross-Referencing (PIX) Manager to cross-map Patient ID in the local domain to Patient ID in XAD domain.
+In such cases, the PIX Manager will interact with the Affinity Domain Patient Identity Source.

+- 6820 Document sources and consumers are required to obtain a normalized XAD patient ID.
 The mechanism for achieving this is dependent on the implementation of patient identity feeds and patient identity cross-reference manages within the Affinity Domain.
-For example, where local domains have Patient Identity X-ref managers, the document sources and consumers obtain the normalized XAD patient ID from the Affinity Domain patient identity source via the X-ref managers.
-The document sources and consumers can also obtain the XAD patient ID using other methods such as IHE PDQ or non- IHE approaches. - For the sake of discussion, no assumptions are made on how document sources and consumers interact with the XAD patient identity domain it could be directly or through a local domain X-ref manager. - Further information on integrating Source and Consumer actors in XDS and XDS-I.b with other IT-Infrastructure actors for exchanging patient identifying data across identity domains can be found in ITI TF-1: E.3, E.4, E.5.
+For example, where local domains have PIX Managers, the document sources and consumers obtain the normalized XAD patient ID from the Affinity Domain Patient Identity Source via the PIX Managers.
+The - 6825 document sources and consumers can also obtain the XAD patient ID using other methods such as IHE PDQ or non-IHE approaches.

+For the sake of discussion, no assumptions are made on how document sources and consumers interact with the XAD patient identity domain - it could be directly or through a local domain X-ref manager.

+6830 Further information on integrating Source and Consumer actors in XDS and XDS-I.b with other IT Infrastructure actors for exchanging patient identifying data across identity domains can be found in ITI TF-1: E.3, E.4, E.5.